Jinnybat/AzureTopics/DataFactory.md

 <h2> 1.3 ADF Pipeline</h2>
   * ADF pipeline is a set of logic grouping of activities/task which may performs data movement, Data transform and control flow.

+<h2> 1.4 ADF Link Services</h2>
+  * Link services store the connection of the location where data extraction and data store is required.

+<h2> 1.5 ADF Dataset</h2>
+  * Dataset store the reference of the actual location of the source and destination targets.